zappajs/zappajs/docs/test.md

 ### Use `@include`

 You can break down a large Zappa application into smaller bits by using `@include`.
 This allows you to build large Zappa applications by combining reusable, smaller, domain-specific applications.
+These might turn into reusable components that could be shared and combined into new projects.

-Moreover, `@include` can be used to split the code that starts the application (the web server) and the application logic itself, as follows.
+More importantly for our goal here, `@include` can be used to split the code that starts the application (the web server) and the application logic itself, as follows.

 ### A Simple Server